On the automorphisms of Hassett's moduli spaces: Fibrations of

 \section{Fibrations of $\overline{M}_{g,A[n]}$}

 This section is devoted to study fiber type morphisms of Hassett's moduli spaces.
-The results are based on and generalize Bruno-Mella type argument \cite{BM2} for genus zero, and \cite[Theorem 0.9]{GKM} on fibrations of $\overline{M}_{g,n}$.\\ Let us start with the genus zero case.
-In what follows we adapt the proofs and results of \cite{BM2} to this generalized setting.
-For this purpose we restrict ourselves to the Hassett's spaces satisfying the following definition.
+The results are based on Bruno-Mella type argument \cite{BM2} for genus zero, and \cite[Theorem 0.9]{GKM} on fibrations of $\overline{M}_{g,n}$.
+We start with the genus zero case.
+For this first we need to understand better $\overline{M}_{0,A[4]}$.